Platoniq/wilder-journal/_articles/en/vespertilio-homo.md

 Disinformation is not a new phenomenon and [History is full of falsehoods](https://www.thesocialhistorian.com/fake-news/): some have changed the course of events, others have generated succulent profits for a few, others have reinforced prejudices and generated collective moods, and many [have provoked violence](https://www.politico.eu/article/fake-news-elections-trump-media/).

-{% gallery { "simple": false, "images": [{"path":"/media/fake_news.png","alt":"Chronology of some historical fake news","caption":"Chronology of some historical fake news.","credits":"Common Sense Education"}] } %}
+{% gallery { "simple": false, "images": [{"path":"/media/fake_news.png","alt":"Chronology of some historical fake news","caption":"Chronology of some historical fake news.","credits":"[Common Sense Education](https://www.commonsense.org/education/)"}] } %}

 **The history of disinformation alerts us to the damage that this phenomenon can cause in multiple social dimensions,** from the political system and international relations to migration or climate policies, among many others.
 Recently, we have seen its impact in the health field with the appearance of Covid-19, to the point that the WHO had to warn of an *infodemic* or overabundance of information superimposed on the pandemic.